The Brandywine Zoo is committed to Conservation Education!

 The Lion Tamarins of Brazil Fund is helping to study, preserve and protect remaining populations of golden lion tamarins in the Amazon Rainforest.
 Due to habitat fragmentation, golden lion tamarin populations have dramatically declined over the last 50 years, with an estimate of only about 1,200 remaining in the wild.

 Since 1981, the Brandywine Zoo has been participating in the Species Survival Plan (SSP), an AZA captive breeding program for endangered species.
 Through this program, tamarins born at the Brandywine Zoo have had the opportunity to go through the National Zoo’s reintroduction program, where captive-born monkeys have been reintroduced into PoÃ§o das Antas Biological Reserve, Brazil, in a controlled release.
 This program helps to increase genetic diversity and population numbers of wild tamarins.
 For more information about this program, visit the Lion Tamarins of Brazil Fund page.

 Paso Pacifico, Nicaragua

-Paso Pacifico was founded in 2005 as a 501c3 with the mission to restore and conserve the natural ecosystems of Central America’s Pacific slope.
+Paso Pacifico was founded in 2005 with the mission to restore and conserve the natural ecosystems of Central America’s Pacific slope.
 Current work focuses primarily on the Paso del Istmo biological wildlife corridor in southwest Nicaragua.
 Through programs informed by the most cutting-edge conservation science and implemented through close cooperation with local communities, Paso Pacifico is making leaps for ecosystem conservation.